 Fancy cut diamonds (princess cuts, emerald cuts, pear cuts) or any other creative shape that isn’t a traditional round stone are the perfect option to rock a unique and impressive ring.
 Their brilliance doesn’t just stop with facets that can allow for a greater amount of shine.
 Fancy cuts can cost ¼ less than their round cousins and waste less material.
 Thus, you can purchase a fancy cut diamond with the same carat weight of a round diamond.
 It’s very much possible to get a bigger diamond that’s still easier on the wallet.

 (A cut above the rest.
-Left: The Lauren, featuring a brilliant pear shaped diamond at 1.06 carats on rose gold metal.
-Right: The Kristin, a rose gold engagement ring with a 4.07 carat cushion cut diamond)
+Top: The Lauren, featuring a brilliant pear shaped diamond at 1.06 carats on rose gold metal.
+Bottom: The Kristin, a rose gold engagement ring with a 4.07 carat cushion cut diamond)

 Elongated shapes reign supreme for the most massive of fancy cut diamonds.
 Princess cuts, marquise cuts, emerald cuts, oval cuts, and cushion cut engagement rings grip onto more weight in their table, making these cuts appear larger than a round diamond.
 Just admire how the diamond’s presence gets elevated in The Lauren pear cut engagement ring, or through the cushion cut on The Kristin.
 Need we say any more?